ETHICS ….. What, Why ….?

 I believe the ethical basis of any therapist’s work is very important indeed.

-Often, when someone approaches a therapist, they are seeking help with something.
-They are sometimes vulnerable.
+When someone approaches a therapist, they are seeking help.
+They are sometimes vulnerable, and this needs a respectful response.
 What they need is to feel safe in the hands of a well-trained, responsible counsellor or therapist.

 Unfortunately, there are some people, who’ve set up as counsellors or therapists, but they-